-- All ties which are critical (i.e. one's that decide who will progress to the next stage of the competition in a Head to Head or medal placements) are resolved by a shoot off :- - Both archers shoot one arrow if they both shoot a 10 (recurve) or X (compound) then a second arrow is shot.
-The highest score then wins, and if the score is the same, the arrow nearest the middle wins. - If they don't both shoot a 10 (recurve) or X (compound) then the archer with the highest score wins and if the score of the arrow is tied then the arrow nearest to the middle wins. - If the arrows are the same distance from the centre then the process can be repeated - More details of this rule can be found in the World Archery Rule Book - Book 3 14.5.2.2
+- All ties which are critical (i.e. one's that decide who will progress to the next stage of the competition in a Head to Head or medal placements) are resolved by a shoot off:- - Both archers shoot one arrow.
+The arrow nearest the middle wins. - If the arrows are the same distance from the centre then the process can be repeated - More details of this rule can be found in the World Archery Rule Book - Book 3 14.5.2.2